Go Fund Me appeal raising thousands for 'cherished soul' Valeria Amorim following horrific road tragedy in Belleek

-Emotive Go Fund Me appeal raising thousands for 'cherished soul' Valeria Amorim following horrific road tragedy in Belleek
+Emotive Go Fund Me for Valeria appeal raising thousands for 'cherished soul' Valeria Amorim following horrific road tragedy in Belleek

 Pedestrian Ms Amorim, 28, was six months pregnant with her second child when she was struck by a vehicle on the Boa Island Road in Fermanagh on Monday evening.